valiantezabuku/Building-Machine-Learning-API-s-with-FastAPI/README.md

-# Building Machine Learning API with FastAPI to predict Sepsis
+# Building Machine Learning API with FastAPI to Predict Sepsis

 This repository contains a machine learning API developed using FastAPI for predicting sepsis in ICU patients.
 The project follows the CRISP-DM methodology and focuses on early detection to improve patient outcomes, optimize resource allocation, and reduce healthcare costs.